-The Headmaster, Adam Walliker, commented, "I am delighted to see so many of our students posting top grades and achieving their potential against the stiffest competition.
-Equally, as a non-selective school, I am enormously proud of those children who find academic life more challenging.
-They have worked hard and have exceeded all expectations by achieving grades beyond predictions.
-The value added to our students' experience across the ability range through our commitment to small classes and top quality teaching has paid huge dividends this year.
+The Headmaster, Adam Walliker, commented, "This has been another tough year of competition in public examinations and I am proud to see our students achieving their potential in such conditions.
+The number of top grades posted continues to increase year-on-year and yet, as a non-selective school, I am delighted that such strong results have been achieved across the ability range by our girls and boys.
+My congratulations go to all students for their hard work and, especially, for their ambition and motivation to achieve – attitudes that will serve them well in their lives to come.
+The value added to our students' experience across the ability range through our commitment to small classes and top quality teaching has again paid dividends.
 My thanks go to the teaching and pastoral staff for their dedication and commitment.
 They provide a hugely supportive environment in which the children can thrive academically without suffering from the stresses and strains often associated with public examinations."

 (* For the purposes of analysis, number grades are converted to letter grades in accordance with the DfE guidance where A*/A = 9, 8, 7; B/C = 6, 5, 4; D/G = 3, 2, 1)